vy0826541-coder/snake/startement.md

 - **Game Loop**: Implemented using `window.after(100, draw)` for ~10 FPS

 ## Author

-[ Krishna Bhumi ] – Feel free to modify and expand
+[ VIJAY YADAV ] – Feel free to modify and expand